A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Distributed averaging dynamic output controller

 \section{Distributed averaging dynamic output controller}

-In this section we propose a novel \ank{secondary} control scheme, called distributed averaging dynamic output controller (DADOC) which, as discussed in Section \ref{sec: Comparison}, offers advantages over existing distributed schemes for secondary frequency regulation.
+In this section we present a novel scheme for {distributed optimal secondary frequency regulation, which we will refer to as} distributed averaging dynamic output controller (DADOC).
+The proposed scheme offers advantages over existing distributed secondary frequency control schemes, {that will be} discussed in Section \ref{sec: Comparison}.

-We consider a communication network described by a connected graph $(G, \tilde{E})$.
-We \ak{propose} the following DADOC scheme
+We consider a communication network described by a connected graph $(G, \tilde{E})$, where $\tilde{E}$ denotes the edges of the communication graph.
+The DADOC scheme proposed is given by equations \eqref{p_command}, \eqref{input_description} below.
+In particular